Why O’Keeffe Thought Happiness Was for the Birds and What She Focused on Instead

 Whether we sink or soar as creatives depends on our willingness to “accept as true our own thinking” and tenaciously pursue our “own unknown.”

 These are 2 things I am still working hard on myself.

-Next time you feel behind the eight ball with this life thing, list your own current top four interests or fascinations.
+Next time you feel behind the eight ball with this life thing, list your own current top three interests or fascinations.

 Look at what you’ve written on the page as if you are seeing it for the first time.

 Believe in the weird, glorious ideas and images bubbling up.